 There are three ways to add tracks to your library.

-3. Open tabs to move through your folders to find tracks in your library
+Browse through your folders to find tracks in your library.
+Open folder by clicking on the > symbol.

 B) Drag-Drop Import: